 When to consider rebuilding the index

 Generally speaking, an index should never have to be completely rebuilt.
-Having set an optmization schedule for the indexes on the server, the indexes should be automatically pruned to perform their best.
-However, there are situations, such as disk failure, which can cause an index to become corrupted.
-In these cases you may consider rebuilding an index.
-However, we advise contacting your local FotoWare partner or FotoWare Support first - it may be that they can provide some useful tips on how to alleviate any problems you may have with the server without taking such a drastic step.
+When an optimization schedule is set for the indexes on the server, the indexes are automatically pruned to perform their best.
+However, some situations such as disk failure, for example, can cause an index to become corrupted.
+In these cases, you may consider rebuilding an index.
+We advise contacting your local FotoWare partner or FotoWare Support first as they might be able to assist.

 What are the implications of rebuilding an index?

-When you choose to rebuild an index, Index Manager deletes the contents of the index folder completely and then restarts itself.
-It then starts scanning the attached document folders and begins building a brand new index from scratch.
-Obviously, this can take some time in very large archives, and is the reason why we recommend seeking alternative solutions before taking such drastic measures.
+When you rebuild an index, Index Manager deletes the contents of the index folder completely and restarts.
+It then starts scanning the attached document folders and begins building a new index from scratch.
+Obviously, this can take some time in very large archives and is why why we recommend seeking alternative solutions before taking such drastic measures.

 How to rebuild an index

-To rebuild an index, open the Index Manager configuration and go to the Status page.
+To rebuild an index, open Index Manager Settings and go to the Status page.

-When you choose to rebuild an index, all existing index data will be deleted and the index will be completely rebuilt.
+When you choose to rebuild an index, all existing index data is deleted and the index is completely rebuilt.
 Rebuilding the index can be a time-consuming operation if it contains many files, and should typically only be done outside office hours to avoid rendering the system temporarily unavailable.